DalavanCloud/quickstart-couchbase/README.md

 The guide is for IT infrastructure architects, administrators, and DevOps professionals who are planning to implement or extend their Couchbase workloads on the AWS cloud.

-The following links are for your convenience.
 Before you launch the Quick Start, please review the architecture, configuration, network security, and other considerations discussed in this guide.

 ## Architecture Design
 Deployment Guide: